heistp/irtt/README.md

       properly.
 Rather than using an unspecified IP address though, you may also listen on all addresses on all adapters with `-b "%*"`.
-This however has the limitation that it will not listen on new adapters and addresses dynamically like using an unspecified IP does.
+This however has the limitation that it will not listen on new adapters and addresses dynamically like using an unspecified IP does, so on Windows, you'll have to accept either one limitation or the other.

 13) Why is little endian byte order used in the packet format?